nationalarchives/tdr-dev-documentation/architecture-decision-records/0027-step-functions-for-backend-checks.md

 We also need to set various file and consignment statuses based on the results of the checks.

-We also need to now the status of any redacted files in the consignment.
+We also need to know the status of any redacted files in the consignment.

 ## Options considered
 ### Use the existing process